Karimi-Hossein-1998/modelling-framework/Modelling/docs/typedefs.md

 # Typedefs Module

-The `typedefs` module defines various type aliases and structures used throughout the Mathematical Modeling Toolkit library for clarity, convenience, and to manage complex number operations, solver parameters, and sparse data structures.
+The `typedefs` module defines various type aliases and structures used throughout the MyLib library for clarity, convenience, and to manage complex number operations, solver parameters, and sparse data structures.

 ## Core Type Aliases (`header.hpp`)